Scroll down to watch a video instead!

 I admire HR people.
 Within every organization, people are the most important asset.
 And managing this asset well is hard (why else do you think corporates are so excited about robots, automation and AI ).
 A good HR team, therefore, is an incredible asset.
 They not only help you attract and retain the right talent, they also help create a culture in which they can thrive.

 But because HR people are so focused on people, there’s one thing that they can’t be in charge of: OKR.
-You see, OKR is a tool to (business) growth.
+You see, OKR is a tool for (business) growth.
 OKR is about the organization—not the employee.

 Within the field of growth, an employee is a resource needed to achieve an OKR.
 That resource (the employee) needs to be managed well, and HR and HR software help with that.
 One such HR software is a people management tool.